Q1 Resource Roundup (2026)

 (ADDED 12/18) Archiving The Black Web (ATBW) is accepting applications for WARC School Fellows, Instructors, and Teaching Assistants.
 WARC School is ATBW's training program that aims to create a new generation of web archiving practitioners dedicated to documenting the Black experience online.
 This year-long program runs from March - October 2026 and is designed to contribute viable and equitable solutions to increase available collections of Black web content by training Black memory workers to produce web archive collections and by supporting Black collecting institutions to formally create sustainable web archiving programs.
 Selected applicants will join a cohort of 15 individuals for a year-long online training program in web archiving, beginning with a grounding orientation with in-person workshops, knowledge and skill building activities.
 WARC School Fellows will receive a $5,000 stipend and covered expenses to participate in the in-person orientation, Web Archiving Instructors will receive a $6,500 stipend, and Teaching Assistants will receive a $3,000 stipend.
 The deadline to apply to become a fellow, instructor, or teaching assistant is January 19, 2026.
 Learn more and apply here.

-(ADDED 12/18) The Community Festival (CommFest) is accepting applications for their 2026 grants program to support and sustain programming from 501(c)3 nonprofits or organizations with fiscal agents that are consistent with ComFest’s principles, rooted in community, social justice and progressive activism.
+(ADDED 12/18) The Community Festival (CommFest) is accepting applications for their 2026 grants program to support and sustain programming from Ohio-based 501(c)3 nonprofits or organizations with fiscal agents that are consistent with ComFest’s principles, rooted in community, social justice and progressive activism.
 The deadline to apply is January 19, 2026.
 Learn more and apply here.

 (ADDED 12/19) Blue Future is accepting applications for their 2026 Youth Power Fund, a grant and leadership development opportunity for progressive student organizers and their organizations.
 The goal of the fund is to support local youth-led organizations and youth organizers with direct funding and community organizing training to unleash youth voter engagement in key Congressional districts and competitive Senate states for the 2026 election.
 The deadline to apply is January 23, 2026.
 Learn more and apply here.